4 min read

 Within University-owned student accommodation at Newcastle, we offer a range of flexible payment options, including monthly and termly payments.
 Our friendly Accommodation Finance Team is also on hand to speak to your child if they ever find themselves struggling financially.

-University-owned, managed-partnership, or private accommodation?
+University-owned, managed partnership, or private accommodation?

 So, what’s the difference between University-owned, managed-partnership, and private accommodation?

-Finally, your child might choose to live in private accommodation not affiliated with the University, such as a private purpose-built hall in the city centre or shared housing.
+Finally, your child might choose to live in private accommodation not affiliated with the university, such as a private purpose-built hall in the city centre or shared housing.

-These providers don't work with the University, so if in doubt, always check our official student accommodation information for a full list of University-owned and managed partnership residences.
+These providers don't work with the university, so if in doubt, always check our official student accommodation information for a full list of University-owned and managed partnership residences.

 (Managed partnership residences can change, so keep checking our website to make sure you have all the information you and your child need about our available accommodation.